lilou9221/mcgill_team2_capstone/README.md

 ### Prerequisites

 - Python 3.9 or higher
-- GeoTIFF data files (can be downloaded automatically or manually placed in `data/raw/` directory)
+- GeoTIFF data files (can be downloaded automatically or manually placed in `data/` directory - flat structure)
 - Git (optional, for cloning repository)

 ### Step 1: Clone or Navigate to Project